marcoscalatayud/blogfolio/blog/2023-08-20-referents-frontend.md

 <p class="mc-Post_Meta">Web standards</p>

 Zeldman was a referent for the web industry early on, specially pushing for the use of we standards.
-But I knew him through one of his projects, [A list apart](//www.alistapart.com/) &emdash; one of the best sites to learn about design and development in any of its subareas.
+But I knew him through one of his projects, [A list apart](//www.alistapart.com/) &mdash; one of the best sites to learn about design and development in any of its subareas.

 ### Chris Coyier